zayto/web_security_101/web_security_notes.md

 ## Preloading
-Preloaded websites in browsers that use HSTS ensure only HTTPS requests can be used between the client and the server (if the user has never been there before, it will only be loaded over HTTPS).
-Preloaded website lists are embedded in binaries of the browsers (see [HSTSpreload.org](https://hstspreload.org/) for submissions) and ensure HTTPS from the first request.
+Websites that use HSTS and the **preload option** ensure only HTTPS requests can be used between the client and the server (even if the user has never been there before, it will only be loaded over HTTPS no matter what - browser does a 307 Internal Redirect).
+Preloaded website lists are embedded directly in browsers binaries (see [HSTSpreload.org](https://hstspreload.org/) for submissions) and the browser itself forces the use of HTTPS from the first request.
 It should be used for the entire site and its subdomains.
 > "However, be aware that inclusion in the preload list cannot easily be undone.
 Domains can be removed, but it takes months for a change to reach users with a Chrome update.
 Don't request inclusion for HSTS preloading unless you're sure that you can support HTTPS for your entire site and all its subdomains in the long term." - from [hstspreload.org](https://hstspreload.org/)

 * **HSTS + preloading** should be considered the standard for security